-4.2 Procedure for Plea Bargaining or Settlement
+4.2 Procedure of "Plea Bargaining" or Settlement

 The Board does not enter into plea bargains.
-Neither has any mutual agreement on other liability matters (which would have to take the form of an administrative contract) been tested in Turkey.
+A mutual agreement on other liability matters (which would have to take the form of an administrative contract) has also not been tested in Turkey.
 However, the proposed amendment to the Competition Law, which is currently pending before the parliament, intends to introduce a settlement procedure into Turkish cartel enforcement.

-4.3 Collateral Effects of Establishing Liability/ Responsibility
+4.3 Collateral Effects if Liability or Responsibility is Established

-As explained in 3.6 Procedure for Issuing Complaints/ Indictments in Criminal Cases, above, private damages claims must be brought before civil courts in Turkey.
+As explained in 3.7 Steps Taken to Issue a Complaint/Indictment Against a Criminal Case, private damages claims must be brought before civil courts in Turkey.
 The Board's finding of a cartel is not ipso facto considered as prima facie evidence.
 In practice, courts do not usually analyse whether there is an anti-competitive agreement or concerted practice, and defer to the Board to render its opinion on the matter, thus treating the issue as a prejudicial question.
 Since courts usually wait for the Board to render its decision rather than decide on the matter themselves, the court decision can be obtained in a shorter period in follow-on actions.

-As regards plea-bargaining and settlement (see 4.2 Procedure for Plea Bargaining or Settlement, above), the Board does not enter into plea-bargain arrangements and there is no settlement procedure in Turkey.
-Neither has any mutual agreement on other liability matters (which would have to take the form of an administrative contract) been tested in Turkey.
-However, as mentioned above in 2.17 Leniency, Immunity and/or Amnesty Regime, pursuant to the Leniency Regulation and the Leniency Guidelines, full immunity may be granted to the first applicant who applies for leniency in accordance with the conditions under the Leniency Regulation before the investigation report is officially served.
+As regards plea-bargaining and settlement (see 4.2 Procedure of "Plea Bargaining" or Settlement), the Board does not enter into plea-bargain arrangements and there is no settlement procedure in Turkey.
+A mutual agreement on other liability matters (which would have to take the form of an administrative contract) has also not been tested in Turkey.
+However, as mentioned above in 2.18 Leniency, Immunity and/or Amnesty Regime, pursuant to the Leniency Regulation and the Leniency Guidelines, full immunity may be granted to the first applicant who applies for leniency in accordance with the conditions under the Leniency Regulation before the investigation report is officially served.
 Employees or managers of the first applicant can also benefit from full immunity.
 On the other hand, leniency protects against collateral effects in other proceedings, such as being banned from public tenders.

-4.4 Sanctions and Penalties Available in Criminal Proceedings
+4.4 Sanctions and Penalties in Criminal Proceedings

-Please see 1.2 Public Enforcement Agencies and Scope of Liabilities, Penalties and Awards and 1.4 Definition of 'Cartel Conduct', above, for bid-rigging in public tenders and price manipulation.
+Please see 1.4 Potential Liability and 1.5 Statutes Taking Account of Alleged Cartel Behaviour for bid-rigging in public tenders and price manipulation.
 According to Article 235 of the Turkish Criminal Code, individuals who are involved in bid-rigging shall incur a monetary fine or be sentenced to imprisonment from three to seven years.
 Also, according to Article 106 of the Turkish Capital Market Law, individuals who are involved in price manipulation in capital markets shall incur a monetary fine or be sentenced to imprisonment from two to five years.

-4.5 Sanctions and Penalties Available in Civil Proceedings

-Please see 1.3 Private Challenges of Cartel Behaviour/ Effects, above.
+4.5 Sanctions and Penalties in Civil Proceedings Please see 1.3 Private Right of Action for Challenging Cartel Behaviour.

-4.6 Relevance of 'Effective Compliance Programmes'
+4.6 "Effective Compliance Program"